gachonComEng/fweb/docs/template.md

 - All **MM** courses are offered every semester.
 - Selected **ME** courses are offered every semester.
 - Every major courses which are offered in english are marked as "(외국인전용)원어강의".
-- You may also register "원어강의" subjects but thats are english lecture classes for korean students.
+- You may also register "원어강의" subjects but they are english lecture classes for korean students.
 - If you want to enroll any other **ME** subjects which are not open in english lecture you may register but lectures are conducted in korean.
 - Except **GB** and **GM**, sometimes general subjects are offered different title as curriculum but you just take any subjects offered in english and that credits will be accepted later.

 #### 4) Academic Calendar in General
 |Semester|Schedule|
 |---|---|
 |1st semester (Spring)|Early March ~ Mid.
 June (16 weeks)|